canofcornsoup/tech-writing/text.md

 # H1 Title
 This is the first first line.

-This is the second line!
+This is the second first line!

 ## H2 Styling
 *italics* **bolded** ~strikethrough~